 International

-It was through her personal LinkedIn page that Carola Pérez informed the community, in a tone of relief: “It has been 10 years of fighting against the Spanish government.
+It was through her personal LinkedIn page that Carola Pérez informed the community, in a tone of frustration: “It has been 10 years of fighting against the Spanish government.
 We have worked hard, we have made a great effort.
-We were born with death announced and it is time to rest.
+We were born with a death sentence, and now it's time to rest.
 We cannot do any more with this cruel and inhumane Ministry of Health.
-We have taken a big step, considering the PSOE’s refusal to provide any kind of relief to patients (except for Sativex® and Epidiolex®).
+We have taken a big step, considering the PSOE’s refusal to provide any kind of relief to patients (except for Sativex®and Epidiolex ®).
 It’s not enough for us but, to be honest, we can’t achieve more at the moment.”

-According to the website, the Spanish Observatory of Medicinal Cannabis was created in 2015 with the aim of “promoting, coordinating and implementing activities and projects that promote knowledge of the properties and medicinal uses of cannabis and its derivatives”, expanding its scope of action to provide advice and information about the plant, based on scientific evidence, to any public or private institution, as well as to civil society.
-It was formed by associations of patients, researchers and doctors, among them Professor Manuel Guzmán, a researcher at the Biochemistry and Molecular Biology at the Complutense University of Madrid, who has been one of the most active voices in cannabinoid-related science in Spain.
+According to the website, the Spanish Observatory of Medicinal Cannabis was created in 2015 with the aim of “promoting, coordinating and implementing activities and projects that promote knowledge of the properties and medicinal uses of cannabis and its derivatives”.
+Their scope of action expanded to providing advice and information about the plant, based on scientific evidence, to public and private institutions, as well as to civil society.
+It was formed by associations of patients, researchers and doctors, among them Professor Manuel Guzmán, a researcher at the Biochemistry and Molecular Biologyat the Complutense University of Madrid, who has been one of the most active voices in cannabinoid-related science in Spain.

 The strange case of Spain

-Spain is a peculiar case in the panorama of medicinal cannabis – and cannabis in general.
-Despite the clear openness of society towards the plant, the historical negligence towards home cultivation (the law allows the cultivation of a small, unspecified quantity of plants in a private environment) and being the country where cannabis clubs have proliferated from Barcelona, even though they are not legal, the Spanish Ministry of Health has not kept up with developments in the rest of the world, taking a long time to publish specific regulations for the use of cannabis for medicinal purposes.
-It was only last year that the newly appointed Minister of Health, Mónica Garcia, announced the new legal framework, in accordance with the recommendations of the Health Committee of the Congress, and presented it for public consultation.
-After receiving the reactions (largely ignored) and without any changes to the draft by the European Union, the “Royal Decree regulating the dispensation of master formulas of standardized cannabis products with therapeutic purposes” should be ratified by the summer.
+Spain is a peculiar case in the panorama of medical cannabis – and cannabis in general.
+Despite the clear openness of the society towards the plant, the historical negligence towards home grow (the law allows growing a small, unspecified quantity of plants in a private environment) and being the country where cannabis clubs have proliferated from Barcelona to other regions – even though they are not legal–, the Spanish Ministry of Health has not kept up with developments in the rest of the world, taking a long time to publish specific regulations for the use of cannabis for medical purposes.
+It was only last year that the newly appointed Minister of Health, Mónica García, announced the new legal framework, in accordance with the recommendations of the Health Committee of the Congress, and finally presented it for public consultation.
+After receiving the reactions (largely ignored) and without any changes done to the draft by the European Union, the “Royal Decree regulating the dispensation of master formulas of standardized cannabis products with therapeutic purposes” should be ratified by the summer.

-How CannaReporter® reported at the time, the reactions of patients and associations – including the OECM – were also of great frustration, since the proposal denies patients access to flowers and oils, “allowing cannabis-based medicines to be prescribed in the form of 'master formulas', made from standardized extracts or preparations”.
-In other words: patients can only access Epidiolex® and Sativex®, two medicines sold only in hospital pharmacies, at much higher prices than flowers or other types of preparations – when in most cases they need other compositions of cannabinoids and terpenes, more appropriate for their particular illness or condition.
+As CannaReporter®reportedat the time, the reactions of patients and associations – including the OECM – were also of great frustration, since the proposal denies patients access to flowers and oils, “allowing only cannabis-based medicines to be prescribed in the form of 'master formulas', made from standardized extracts or preparations”.
+In other words: patients can only access Epidiolex ®and Sativex ®, two medicines sold only in hospital pharmacies, at much higher prices than flowers or other types of preparations.
+Yet, in most cases, patients need other compositions, with different proportions of cannabinoids and terpenes, that can be more appropriate for their particular illnesses or conditions.

 ____________________________________________________________________________________________________